Benchmarking Sub-Genre Classification For Mainstage Dance Music: Applications

 \section{Applications}

 We propose some real-world scenarios for such classification algorithm.
 A straightforward application is music recommendation system tailored for listeners with specific preferences on certain sub-genres.
 Besides, this algorithm can boost productivity in multimedia contexts, such as automated MV generation and visuals generation given certain pre-defined rules \cite{9980316}.
-For illustrative purposes, we prototyped a visual automation system simulated in Blender 3D\footnote{Demos are available in this \href{https://drive.google.com/drive/folders/1NJOy-fh-ozCiSy-olYjuxENNqti65o5T?usp=drive_link}{{folder}}.}.
+For illustrative purposes, we prototyped a visual automation system simulated in Blender 3D\footnote{Demos are available in the links given in the code repository.}.